kurator-org/kurator-web/README.md

     sudo apt-get install python python-pip python-dev r-base

 Python workflows that use the Jython actor require installation of Jython.
-Download the [Jython 2.7.1.b3 installer jar](http://search.maven.org/remotecontent?filepath=org/python/jython-installer/2.7.1b3/jython-installer-2.7.1b3.jar) and run the installer from the command line in the kurator home directory.
+Download the [Jython 3.7.1.b3 installer jar](http://search.maven.org/remotecontent?filepath=org/python/jython-installer/2.7.1b3/jython-installer-2.7.1b3.jar) and run the installer from the command line as root.

-    java -jar jython-installer-2.7.1b3.jar
+    sudo java -jar jython-installer-2.7.1b3.jar

-Select the standard installation when prompted (option 2) and when asked to provide the target directory enter "jython".
-This will install jython to "/home/kurator/jython".
+Select the standard installation when prompted (option 2) and when asked to provide the target directory enter "/opt/jython".
+This will install jython to "/opt/jython".

 Log in as the kurator user created previously and create a directory for the projects and another directory for deployments in the user's home directoy: